wrishel/vops_addons/README.md

 ### count_votes.py

-This uses the output from tevs_matcher_v2 to create a summaries of totals by precinct and for the whole country.
+This uses the output from tevs_matcher_v2 to create a summaries of totals by precinct and for the whole county.

 ### compare_harts.py